Western Province · Zambia · Since the First Flood

 A Day Unlike Any Other on Earth

-The ceremony begins before dawn with the Maoma drums at Lealui, summoning all paddlers.
+The ceremony begins before dawn with the Maoma drums at Lealui.
 What follows is a 6–8 hour royal procession across flooded plains — witnessed by thousands.

 21:00